 Norway to develop nanosatellite for military tactical communication in the Arctic

-Existing SATCOM-systems does not fulfill the requirements for tactical utilization in The Arctic.
+Existing SATCOM-systems do not fulfill the requirements for tactical utilization in The Arctic.
 This is in part due to limited coverage at high latitudes.

 The Norwegian Defence Research Establishment (FFI) has started a two year research project to solve these issues.
 The mission will demonstrate military Ultra High Frequency (UHF) tactical communications via a polar Low Earth Orbit (LEO) satellite.
 FFI has selected GomSpace to develop and build the satellite.
 The test satellite is to be launched in October 2021.